3:33 pm // 7th August 2019

 “Badges wearers are standing in solidarity with LGBT+ people, and that support is vital for both patients and other staff members.
 We hope that our younger patients particularly find this helpful and welcoming, should they need to talk.”

-LGBT+ support at Southport and Ormskirk hospitals
+Recruitment drive continues at Southport & Ormskirk hospitals

 Translate this page: